UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Young_GPU_Nodes.md

 #$ -A Inst_Project
 ```

-Jobs won't share nodes at the start of the pilot, and you will always get all 8 GPUs
+At the start of the pilot, jobs did not share nodes and you always got all 8 GPUs
 on each node even if you only ask for 1 until the device cgroups are implemented.
+This has since been altered so jobs can share nodes on the GPU nodes and each only
+have access to the number of GPUs they requested.

 ### CUDA versions